 - Do regulators of K2P channels also control the biology of other ion channel families?

-Using CRISPR/Cas9 genome engineering, we have generated the first knock-in of a K2P channel.
-This fluorescently-labeled ion channel is fully functional and visible in vulval muscles and VC motor neurons associated with the vulval muscles (A).>
+Using CRISPR/Cas9 genome engineering, we have generated the first knock-in line of a two-pore domain potassium channel.
+This fluorescently-labeled ion channel is fully functional and visible in vulval muscles and VC motoneurons associated with the vulval muscles and egg-laying system (A).>

-In a mutant strain isolated in our genetic screens, K2P channel expression is lost specifically in vulval muscles but not in neurons (B).
+In mutant strains isolated in our genetic screen, K2P channel expression is lost specifically in vulval muscles but not in neurons (B).
 This suggests that K2P channel expression may be differentially regulated in neurons and muscle.

 Direct visualisation of a K2P channel in vivo and at physiological expression levels opens the way to further analyse the cellular and molecular pathways that regulate the biology of these important ion channels.